CesarCaramazana/SkinCancerDetection/README.md

 *Disclaimer: this notebook was developed out of personal curiosity and therefore it is not completely implemented.
 There may also be some minor errors that have gone unnoticed*.

 Thanks to the pattern recognition capabilities of Convolutional Neural Networks, skin cancer can nowadays be early detected by visually analyzing the characteristic of a skin mole.
 In this notebook we propose a skin cancer detection algorithm based on some of the most typical CNN arquitectures (Resnet, Inception, MobileNet, DenseNet and a from scrath network) that performs binary image classification ('0': non-cancer, '1': cancer).
+We used ISIC DB 2018 dataset to evaluate the experiments, a highly imbalanced dataset containing 2750 dermoscopic images, publicly available here: https://challenge.isic-archive.com/data

 <img src="https://github.com/CesarCaramazana/SkinCancerDetection/blob/main/images/cancer_nocancer.PNG">

-We used ISIC DB 2018 dataset to evaluate the experiments, a highly imbalanced dataset containing 2750 dermoscopic images, publicly available here: https://challenge.isic-archive.com/data
+Image source: extracted from the dataset

 <h2>Description</h2>